519: Outlaw of Gor

 [Sung.]
 When there’s no getting over that rainbow …

-“I Won’t Last a Day Without You” is a song written by Paul Williams and Roger Nichols, first released in 1973 by Williams and covered later that year by Maureen McGovern with little success.
+“I Won’t Last a Day Without You” is a song written by the diminutive, blond Paul Williams and Roger Nichols, first released in 1973 by Williams and covered later that year by Maureen McGovern with little success.
 In 1974, it became a hit single for the Carpenters.
 It has also been covered by Diana Ross, Barbra Streisand, Andy Williams, and Mel Torme.
 Sample lyrics: “When there’s no getting over that rainbow/When my smallest of dreams won’t come true/I can take all the madness the world has to give/But I won’t last a day without you.”